Bots and Automated Attacks

 Figure 3.
 Automation rates by industry for Mobile APIs, January to June 2023.

-Telecoms, similar to what we observed on Web, is by far the most targeted over most of the half year with over 40% of Mobile API traffic against Telecoms companies being unwanted automation, for reasons similar those explained in the Web section above.
-The Entertainment industry, which includes many of the online streaming and cable companies, sees between 30-40% unwanted automation on Mobile API.
-This industry has seen a significant increase in bot activity over the last two months of H1 2023, eventually surpassing Telecoms to have the highest levels of automation at 45.5% for the month of June 2023.
-This is more than four times the proportion of automation the same industries see on Web.
+Entertainment on Mobile is by far the most targeted over the half year with over a quarter of Mobile API traffic against Entertainment companies being unwanted automation.
+The Entertainment industry includes many of the online streaming and cable companies.
+This industry has seen a significant increase in bot activity over the last two months of H1 2023 reaching 42.9% and 45.5% automation in May and June 2023 respectively.
+This is more than four times the proportion of automation the same industry sees on Web.
 A lot of streaming is done via mobile devices and architectures have been designed to optimize for that.
 Attackers have also seemingly moved to predominantly target these APIs.

 Industry Jan Feb Mar Apr May June